BrianaNzivu/EngineeringEducation/MarvelRetrofit/READme.md

 ### Prerequisites
 - It would be best to have [Android Studio](https://developer.android.com/studio) installed.
--The reader should have a beginner level understanding of XML and Java programming language.
+- The reader should have a beginner level understanding of XML and Java programming language.
--The reader should have basic knowledge about REST APIs, JSON, and making network requests.
+- The reader should have basic knowledge about REST APIs, JSON, and making network requests.

 ### Step 1 – Create a new AndroidStudio Project
-- Open Android Studio.
+Open Android Studio.
 Select Start new Android Studio Project -> Empty Activity.
 We'll name the project CovidTrackerRetrofit.
 Click Finish and wait for the project to build.

 ![Name the project](/engineering-education/making-api-requests-using-retrofit-android/name.jpg)